Video length: 5:48 min.Learn more about Teaching Climate Literacy and Energy Awareness»

 About the Science

-- This video focuses on NASA observations of solar variability, Earth's changing albedo, rising levels of greenhouse gas concentrations, and impacts on sea level, especially the Arctic.
+- This video focuses on NASA observations of solar variability, Earth's changing albedo, rising levels of greenhouse gas concentrations, and impacts on sea level.

 - Comments from expert scientist: Clear and concise synopsis of factors that affect the Earth's temperature based on the state-of-the-science.
 Emphasizes uncertainty in models, but uses climate models to describe predictions of changes in Earth's temperature.